microsoft/beachball/packages/website/content/docs/overview/configuration.md

 ### Configuration files (cosmiconfig)

 Each type of configuration can be specified one of several ways.
-The configuration of beachball is provided by [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig), therefore, you can specify configuration in different kinds of files (and even as CLI arguments):
+The configuration of beachball is provided by [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig), therefore, you can specify configuration in different kinds of files (and even as CLI arguments).

 - `beachball` key inside `package.json`
 - .beachballrc
 - .beachballrc.json
-- .beachballrc.yaml
-- .beachballrc.yml
-- .beachballrc.js
 - beachball.config.js

+> Be consistent!
+We encourage you to use the same convention within the same monorepo!
+When in doubt, just use `beachball.config.js`.

 ### `beachball.config.js`